two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 First, ask yourself what sort of atmosphere you’d prefer.
 Do you prefer nature, a slower-paced lifestyle, and a tighter-knit community?
 If so, Tulum is the place for you to live versus Cancun.

 Or would you rather be close to a major International airport to leave and come quickly, possibly live in a high-rise condo, be close to big box retail stores, and have all the conveniences a big city can offer?
-Well, if so, Cancun is the place for you to live between the two cities.
+If so, Cancun is the place for you to live between the two cities.

 Tulum vs Cancun – Which is Safer?